What is Renewable Energy?

 Is now a good time to invest in Renewable Energy?

-Yes, FIM believe so.
-Electricity prices are historically low and are forecast by industry experts to rise by circa 2% p/a in real terms over the next 20 years.
-Buying an asset with 20 to 25 years life now, will allow investors to benefit from index-linked cash flows whilst being in a position to benefit from an expected increase in power prices (as supply becomes more constrained as old coal and nuclear are phased out).
+Yes, we believe so.
+Electricity prices are historically low and are forecast by industry experts to rise by circa 2% in real terms over the next 20 years.
+Buying an asset with 20 to 25 years life now, will allow investors to benefit from index-linked cash flows whilst being in a position to benefit from an expected increase in power prices as supply becomes more constrained as old coal and nuclear are phased out.

 How is the electricity sold?

 There is a competitive market for trading renewable electricity, which is growing steadily, resulting in increased choice and improved terms.
-The most common route to market is through a ‘Power Purchase Agreement’ (PPA), which is a contract to sell power and Renewable Obligation Certificates on pre-agreed terms, under a contract that ranges from six months to 15 years.
-This long term contract ensures investors have a route to market that meets their desired risk return profile.
+The most common route to market is through a ‘Power Purchase Agreement’ (PPA), which is a contract to sell power and Renewable Obligation Certificates (ROCs) on pre-agreed terms, under a contract that ranges from six months to 15 years.
+This long term contract ensures investors have a route to market that meets their desired risk return profile with minimal cost and effort.

 Are there any tax benefits?